 Funding for Home/EU students

-Subject to eligibility criteria, bursaries of £20,000 are available for graduates training to teach in this subject.
-In addition, you could receive further payments of £10,000 after tax once in teaching.
+Subject to eligibility criteria, bursaries of £26,000 are available for graduates training to teach in this subject.

 A prestigious scholarship – which provides additional support and benefits throughout your training year, is offered to the best graduates in lieu of the bursary.
 Find further information on available funding.